eecollante10/wallpaperd/README.md

 >Sets your wallpaper to the bing.com image of the day

 # Usage
-Double click the *wallpaperd* file
+Double click the *wallpaperd* file.
-It's located originally in the *dist/* folder
+It's located originally in the *dist/* folder.

 ![tutorial](tutorial.gif)